Week 4 Review: Protein Design Part I

 Course: HTGAA Spring 2026 Lecture (Tues, Feb 24, 2026): Thras Karydis, Jon Kaufman — Protein Design Part I Recitation (Wed, Feb 25): Allan Costa — Protein folding Author: Fiona (Committed Listener BioPunk)

-Proteins do nearly everything in biology: catalysis, structure, transport, signaling, immunity.
-For most of the field’s history, “designing” a protein meant rational point-mutation campaigns on a known scaffold — slow, limited in scope, and dependent on hard-won structural intuition.
-The last five years collapsed that timeline.
+For most of the field’s history, “designing” a protein meant rational point-mutation campaigns on a known scaffold.
+This was slow, limited in scope, and dependent on hard-won structural intuition.
+The last five years of advances in in silico protein design models has signficantly reduced that timeline.
 Modern protein language models read the fitness landscape from hundreds of millions of natural sequences; structure predictors fold sequences in seconds; inverse-folding networks rewrite sequences for any backbone.
-Together they make computational protein engineering tractable for problems that used to require multi-year wet-lab campaigns.
+Together they make computational protein engineering tractable for problems that used to require multi-year wet-lab directed evolution experiments.

 1. The amino-acid alphabet